Importing raw SVG files into a Vue app leaves you wiring up vite-svg-loader, build config, and ARIA by hand for every icon.

 Theming with currentColor

-Keep fills or strokes on the main shape set to currentColor so icons inherit text color from CSS (utility classes or variables).
-For fixed accents, use hard‑coded colors on secondary paths.
+Set the main shape's fill or stroke to currentColor so the icon inherits text color from CSS — utility classes, variables, or a parent's color.
+For fixed accents, keep hard-coded colors on the secondary paths.

 .btn-icon { color: #2563eb; }